rungene/alx-higher_level_programming/0x0B-python-input_output/README.md

 	- You must use the with statement
 	- You don’t need to manage exceptions if the object can’t be serialized.
 	- You don’t need to manage file permission exceptions.

+**6. Create object from a JSON file**

+	Write a function that creates an Object from a “JSON file”:

+	- Prototype: def load_from_json_file(filename):
+	- You must use the with statement
+	- You don’t need to manage exceptions if the JSON string doesn’t represent an object.
+	- You don’t need to manage file permissions / exceptions.